tliron/kind-multus-poc/README.md

        valid_lft forever preferred_lft forever
 ```

-The secondary network created by Multus is one the third interface.
+The secondary network created by Multus is on the third interface.
 Our address for it is
 10.1.1.84.

 Now let's try to reach this address from the second cluster: